OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The token used to authenticate to retrieve a wrapped SecretID should be of limited scope and should only be allowed to retrieve wrapped SecretIDs.
 Consider creating a long-lived Vault token as this presents only a minor risk.
 :::

-After the response has been received from the Vault server, two [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) are created for use in other steps:
+After the response has been received from the Vault server, 2 [sensitive output variables](https://octopus.com/docs/projects/variables/output-variables#sensitive-output-variables) are created for use in other steps:

 - `WrappedToken` This is the wrapped `token` from the response, used to retrieve the actual SecretID value.
 - `WrappedTokenCreationPath` This is the creation path for the token.
 It allows you to validate [no malfeasance](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-token-validation) has occurred.